jaapverloop/massa/README.rst

 massa
 =====

-Visualize your personal gym highlights.
+Measure and visualize your bodyweight and favorite gym excercises like squat, bench press and deadlift.

 License